Calihar/RevatureProject2TeamFire/README.md

 > git clone https://github.com/Calihar/RevatureProject2TeamFire.git
 > Ensure that the ENV variables are set up to match the ones asked for by the application.yml
-> This project uses AWS's S3 and RDS, so ensure that the endpoints are set up for your personal DB and S3 bucket.
+> This project uses AWS's S3, EC2, and RDS, so ensure that the endpoints are set up for your personal DB and S3 bucket.

 ## Usage

-> Here, you instruct other people on how to use your project after they’ve installed it.
-This would also be a good place to include screenshots of your project in action.
+To use this project, you can deploy it on a personal machine with a forwarded port or can use EC2 to deploy on an Amazon machine.

 ## Contributors